kojiro5150/phdss-instructions/ethics.md

 signals — manipulation indicators, trust loss indicators, narrative capture signs, and unintended coercion markers — in this single instance.
 This section appears exactly once.
 Do not open a second Early-Warning block.
-SECTION CLOSED — after completing Early-Warning & Monitoring Signals, write **Context Translation** next.
+(DO NOT REPRODUCE THIS LINE IN YOUR OUTPUT — SECTION CLOSED: write **Context Translation** next.
+Do not open a second Early-Warning block.)

 **Context Translation**
 SINGLE INSTANCE ONLY — you are now writing Context Translation.
 This heading